LCVP (United Kingdom): LCVP Mk5

 In 2012, a total of 23 Mk5s were in service with pennants 9473, 9673 to 9676 and 9707 to 9724.
 By 2014 LCVPs 9473, 9673, 9674 and 9708 had been withdrawn from service.
 In 2023 it was reported that eight Mk5Bs remained in service.

 In 2023 it was reported that the Royal Navy and Marines were seeking a replacement for the LCVP Mk 5 with the objective of securing service entry by 2027.
 The new Commando Insertion Craft were to have a low signature and be able to carry a strike team and small vehicle over a distance of 150 mi at a speed of 25 kn.
-A production contract was reportedly envisaged by 2025.
+A production contract was reportedly envisaged by 2025, though this objective was subsequently missed.
+In June 2026, the Government announced that new high-speed "Joint Commando Craft" were to be acquired for the Royal Marines together with "drone and autonomous technology".
+However, the precise timing of the acquisition remained unclear.

 Specifications

 The LCVP Mk5 has the following specifications: